Island ConnectEd K-12 – Accessing Third Party Vendors

 - For Kindergarten to Grade 9 the amount is pro-rated based on MOE funding and the date of enrolment.

-- For Grade 10 to 12 the amount is $75.00 per course (a minimum of three course required before funding is available).
+- For Grade 10 to 12 the amount is $75.00 per course (a minimum of three courses and a completed learning plan required before funding is available).

 Some important things to know: